databricks/databricks-vscode/packages/databricks-vscode/src/python-setup/README.md

 and emails — to _reduce, not eliminate,_ PII exposure.
 That scrub is defence-in-depth, not the sole guard: a deep-link only pre-fills the form, which the user reviews and submits themselves.
 Nothing is sent automatically.

+The `pyproject.toml` is the crux for merge/resolution failures but is **not** auto-collected (it can carry private dependencies); the body instead includes a placeholder asking the reporter to paste a redacted copy.
+The body carries no `#` markdown headings on purpose — a `#` in the deep-link's query is double-encoded before the browser and renders as `%23`.